1975 Indianapolis 500: Finish

 On lap 170, Gary Bettenhausen's right rear hub exploded and he lost the wheel down the mainstretch.
 Precariously riding on three wheels, he skillfully managed to keep the car mostly off the wall, and was able to park the car down in the infield of turn one.
 The caution light came on for the debris, and leader Bobby Unser ducked into the pits for a quick stop (fuel only).
 Second place Johnny Rutherford also made a pit stop.
 A minor fire broke out in Dick Simon's pit, but it was quickly doused.

 Under the yellow, the skies became increasingly dark, and the rain that had been threatening finally was about to arrive.

 Bobby Unser suddenly ducked into the pits for a second "splash-and-go" pit stop, topping off the tank in just 6 seconds.
 Unser's pit stop allowed third place A. J. Foyt to unlap himself back onto the lead lap.
 One lap later, the skies opened up, and it began to pour rain.
 It was lap 174 and Bobby Unser was leading, with Johnny Rutherford about a half lap behind in second.
 The track became flooded and many of the cars began hydroplaning and spinning out of control.
 The visibility dropped to near zero, as the heavy rain and the "rooster tails" made it difficult for the drivers to see.
 Fans began scurrying for cover.
-Bill Vukovich II's car skidded in turn 4, slid backwards to the inside of the turn and backed into the fencing, narrowly missing a spectator, but Vukovich somehow managed to get it back under control.
+Bill Vukovich II's car skidded in turn 4, slid backwards to the inside of the turn and backed into the fencing, narrowly missing a photographer, but Vukovich somehow managed to get it back under control.

-Starter Pat Vidan took out the red and checkered flag, and the race was halted plus declared complete.
+Starter Pat Vidan took out the red and checkered flag, and the race was halted and declared complete.
 The leaders had to precariously coast around to the finish line.
 Despite several wrecked cars blocking the track, Unser, Rutherford, and Foyt all managed to make it to the finish line cleanly.
 The race was officially called with Unser completing 174 laps (435 miles), just 26 laps short of the scheduled distance.
 Defending champion Johnny Rutherford followed with a second place, and pole-sitter Foyt finished third, still looking for the elusive fourth Indy win.